Alternative successions to the English and British Crown: Descendants of George Plantagenet, Duke of Clarence

+Subsequent Earls of Huntingdon descended from Sir Edward Hastings (1541–1603?), the fourth son of Francis Hastings, 2nd Earl of Huntingdon and Catherine Pole after the male line of their third son, George Hastings, 4th Earl of Huntingdon (1540 – 3 December 1604) died out with Francis Hastings, 10th Earl of Huntingdon.

 Descendants of Mary Tudor, Queen of France

-Henry VIII's Third Succession Act granted Henry the right to bequeath the Crown in his Will.
+Parliament's Third Succession Act granted Henry VIII the right to bequeath the crown in his Will.
 His Will specified that, in default of heirs to his children, the throne was to pass to the children of the daughters of his younger sister Mary Tudor, Queen of France, bypassing the line of his elder sister Margaret Tudor, represented by the Catholic Mary, Queen of Scots.
 Edward VI confirmed this by letters patent.
 The legitimate and legal heir of Elizabeth I was therefore Anne Stanley, Countess of Castlehaven (the marriage of Lady Katherine Grey having been annulled, and her children declared illegitimate, by Elizabeth I).

 Her succession, under this theory, follows: